srinathLN7/di-log/README.md

 ## Contributing

-Contributions to this project are welcome!
+Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.

 ## References